 This is important to remember because if you want to get Ashley piercing, you need to make sure the piercer knows what they’re doing.
 Once everything’s complete, the piercer will give you precise instructions on how to take care of it.

 Ashley piercing Pain: Does it actually hurt?

 What all people want to know before they get something pierced is whether it hurts or not.
 If you can’t tolerate the pain, that well, maybe Ashley piercing isn’t such a good idea.
 While the whole process takes only a few minutes, it can be quite painful.

 The Ashley piercing goes through the lip vertically, at an angle that includes both front and back part of the lip.
 Thus, the piercing generally goes through lots and lots of lip tissue, which is why Ashley piercing is not among those piercings that are relatively painless.

 Although Ashley piercing is generally considered to be somewhat painful, it is not the most painful piercing out there.
 On an average, people have rated the piercing to be three out of five on a scale of pain, but again – this really depends on how well the individual is able to tolerate pain.

 Aftercare and healing:

-- Must Avoid going to places where you might be exposed to pathogens like bacteria: A public pool is an excellent example.
+- Must Avoid going to places where you might be exposed to pathogens: A public pool is an excellent example.
 There are hundreds of people swimming here every day, so there is no saying in the bacteria and other harmful microorganisms that may be lurking in the water.

 So, Should You Get an Ashley Piercing?